Home » Seasonal Arts and Crafts » Winter Arts and Craft Ideas » How To Make Paper Snowflakes In 5 Minutes

 Before You Begin

-Make a square.
-If starting with a rectangle, simply fold the corner to the edge and trim off the excess paper.
+You need to start with a square piece of paper.
+If starting with a rectangle, fold the corner to the edge and trim the excess paper off.

 two images of folding white paper and cutting extra to make a square.